-- Pay the $75 application fee ($45 fee for Priority Date Submission)
+- Pay the application fee (Application fee waived for 2020)

-After submitting your application, you will be able to pay this fee from your application page.
-Your application will not finish submission process until fee is paid.
+After submitting your application, you will be able to pay this fee from your online application page.
+Your application will not be processed until the fee is paid.

 Request from the Registrar of each college or university attended that an official transcript of your work be sent directly to the address below or if you are submitting official digital transcripts please email them to firstname.lastname@example.org.

 PO Box 750275

-- GRE test scores (provide on application, these will be verified) SMU-Global and Online code 4459
+- GRE test scores (provide on application, these will be verified - use SMU-Global and Online code 4459)

-*GRE test scores may be waived if applicant has at least one year of industry experience in a related field for the Cybersecurity Master’s Program.
-Must submit updated resume.
+*GRE test scores may be waived if applicant has at least two years of industry experience in a related field for the SMU Cybersecurity Master’s Program.
+Must submit updated résumé.

-For Master's applicants the recommendation letters are optional and not required.
-If you wish to have them considered, please have the person writing your letter of rec email it to firstname.lastname@example.org.
+For master's degree applicants, the recommendation letters are optional and not required.
+If you wish to have them considered, please have the person writing your letter of recommendation email it to email@example.com.

 Letters of recommendation should be written by current or past professors or employment supervisors.